chrisjos007/solidforpython/SOLID.md

           def savescore(self, scores):
             # student scores
 The above example is a clear violation of the SRP principle as the student class is having the responsibility of storing the student's personal information as well as academic information.
 So any attempts at modification in the academic database can have adverse effects on the personal information and any classes that use it.
+A simple solution to this is splitting up each task into separate classes.

-Now a downside to this is the requirement of a large number of interdependent classes which can be resolved by executing the *Facade pattern* which corresponds to wrapping up similar items to hide the implementation details.
+Now a downside to this is the requirement of a large number of interdependent classes which can be quite messy.
+It can be resolved by executing the *Facade pattern* which corresponds to wrapping up similar items to hide the implementation details.

-### 2.Open-Closed Principle
+### **2.Open-Closed Principle (OCP)**
 *Software entities should be open for extension, but closed for modification*

+A program that follows the open-close principle can have additional features applied to it by extending the existing classes rather than modifying them.
 Now consider the example below:

       class academic:
           def __init__ (self, student, score):